Muhusystem/Muhusystem.github.io/_pages/about.md

         <a href="https://hillman.upmc.com/">UPMC Hillman Cancer Center</a>, co-advised by
         <a href="https://www.sci.pitt.edu/people/yufei-huang">Prof. Yufei Huang</a> and
         <a href="https://sites.pitt.edu/~zhm4/">Prof. Zhi-Hong Mao</a>.
-        My current research focuses on <strong>Multimodal Learning</strong> and <strong>AI for Biomedicine</strong>, with broader interests in AI for scientific discovery, computational biology, explainable AI, and efficient large language models.
+        My current research focuses on <strong>Multimodal Learning</strong> and <strong>AI for Biomedicine</strong>, with broader interests in AI for scientific discovery, computational biology (Single-cell and Spatial Transcriptomics), explainable AI, and efficient large language models.
         I received my B.E. in Electrical Engineering and Automation from
         <a href="https://www.hust.edu.cn/">Huazhong University of Science and Technology</a>, where I worked on transfer learning for renewable energy forecasting.
       </p>